-The orang-utan Pongo pygmaeus, confined to the islands of Borneo and Sumatra, is Asia’s only surviving great ape.
+The orang-utan, Pongo pygmaeus, confined to the islands of Borneo and Sumatra, is Asia’s only surviving great ape.
 Mainly solitary and arboreal, it is the largest tree-dwelling primate.
 Large males can weigh 90 kilos (200 pounds) or more.
-Orang-utans are sparsely covered in long hair, which darkens with age and ranges in colour from bright orange to dark brown.
+Orang-utans are sparsely covered in long hair, which darkens with age and ranges in color from bright orange to dark brown.

-African great apes – chimpanzees and gorillas – are covered with short, coarse, black hair.
+African great apes – chimpanzees, bonobos and gorillas – are covered with short, coarse, black hair.
 Although they are accomplished climbers, they are equally at home on the ground.
 They usually move around on all fours, but will walk short distances on two legs.

-Chimpanzees are mainly found in tropical rainforest, though some frequent savannah woodland.
+Chimpanzees are mainly found in tropical rain forest, though some frequent Savannah woodland.
 They usually live in loose groups of thirty or more individuals and are extremely vocal communicators.
-Adult chimpanzees stand about 1.2 metres (four feet) tall and weigh around 45 kilos (100 pounds).
-The bonobo, or pygmy chimpanzee Pan paniscus, is slightly smaller and more upright than the “common” chimpanzee (Pan troglodytes).
+Adult chimpanzees stand about 1.2 meters (four feet) tall and weigh around 45 kilos (100 pounds).
+The bonobo, Pan paniscus, is slightly smaller and more upright than the chimpanzee.
 Less comfortable on the ground, it is the most arboreal of Africa’s great apes and is confined to the left bank of the Congo River in the swampy forests of the Democratic Republic of Congo.

-Mountain gorillas (Gorilla beringei beringei) are generally larger than their lowland counterparts.
-They are confined to two small, protected patches of afromontane forest in Uganda’s Bwindi Impenetrable National Park and the Virunga Volcano Region where Rwanda, Uganda and DRC meet.
-Along with the Cross River subspecies of the western lowland gorilla (Gorilla gorilla diehli), the mountain gorilla is one of the two most endangered apes in the world.
+Mountain gorillas, Gorilla beringei beringei, are confined to two small, protected patches of afromontane forest.
+One population living in Bwindi Impenetrable National Park in Uganda and the contiguous Sarambwe Nature Reserve in DRC.
+Another population living in the Virunga Massif where Rwanda, Uganda and DRC meet.
+Along with the Cross River subspecies, Gorilla gorilla diehli, the mountain gorilla is one of the two most endangered apes in the world.